Black-footed cat: Hunting and diet

 The black-footed cat hunts at night irrespective of the weather, at temperatures from -10 to 35 C. It attacks its prey from the rear, puts its forepaws on its flanks and grounds the prey using its dewclaws.
 It employs three different ways of hunting: "fast hunt", "slow hunt", and "sit and wait" hunt.
 In a fast hunt, it moves at a speed of 2 to 3 km/h and chases prey out of vegetation cover.
 During a slow hunt, it stalks the prey at a speed of 0.5 to 0.8 km/h, meandering cautiously through the grass and vigilantly checking its surroundings while turning its head side to side.
 It moves between 5 and 16 km on average in search of small rodents and birds, mostly moving in small circles and zig-zagging among bushes and termite mounds.
 In a "sit and wait" hunt, it waits for the prey motionlessly in front of a rodent den, sometimes with closed eyes.
 Its ears keep moving, and it opens the eyes as soon as it hears a sound.

 Due to its small size, the black-footed cat hunts mainly small prey such as rodents and small birds, but also preys on Cape hare (Lepus capensis), being heavier than itself.
 Its energy requirement is very high, with about 250 to 300 g of prey consumed per night, which is about a sixth of its average body weight.

+It is able to satisfy its daily water requirements through its prey, but drinks water when available.

+Black-footed cats have been observed to attempt catching 10 vertebrates in five hours of hunting, with a mean of six successful attempts.